ksivamuthu/microsoft-nodejs-bot-hol/5-dialogs/README.md

 ## Quick Recap
 Congratulations!
 At this point you should have a fairly nifty bot that walks user's through the entire reservation process.
 In doing so, we implemented the following:

-1. A **Dialog** chain to solicity reservation information from the user
+1. A **Dialog** chain to solicitly reservation information from the user
 2. Rich visualizations in the form of message **Attachments**

 ## Next Steps